 - Submit the COE to the Office of the University Registrar (UREG) (for first time users).

 - Submit the military education Educational Benefits Request form to UREG (a new form is required for each academic term).
-Access the online version of this form or downloand and complete the .pdf version of the form.
+Access the online version of this form.

-- Once UREG receives required documentation, SFS applies a Positive Service Indicator on the student account (it will appear in your SIS account as a hold labeled "Military ed. benefits pending").
-The positive service indicator prevents a Student Finance hold from being applied to the account, and it safeguards the account, even with a current term past due balance, from the deactivation process at the start of each term.
-The Positive Service Indicator remains effective until mid-semester to allow students time to pay their charges not covered by their benefits and to allow time for UVA to receive funds from the VA.
+- Once UREG receives required documentation, SFS applies a marker on the student account (it will appear in your SIS account as a hold labeled "VA benefits pending").
+The marker prevents a Student Finance hold from being applied to the account and remains effective until mid-semester to allow students time to pay their charges not covered by their benefits and to allow time for UVA to receive funds from the VA.

 - Students should be mindful to pay charges not covered by the VA.
 This includes dining, housing, bookstore, non-approved fees and tuition charges beyond the student's eligibility percentage as determined by the VA.
 By mid-semester, any of these other charges that remain past due may result in a Student Finance hold until the charges are paid.
 Students must resolve their account balances in order to remain eligible to register for future term course enrollment.
 SFS sends monthly notifications to students and their authorized users in UVAPay in the event of a Student Finance hold.

 It is extremely important to understand that the Military Educational Benefits Request Form must be submitted for each term for which you intend to use your benefits.

 Helpful Resources: For additional resources and information (including Estimated Monthly Housing Allowance, Choice Act eligibility, and Department of military education Affairs FAQs), please visit UREG’s VA resource page.